Skip to Content

 • Put them to use

 At most of the churches I’ve been a member of since I was saved, the church had a formal process regarding spiritual gifts.
-Usually, taking a spiritual gifts assessment during a new member class then meeting with a pastor to get plugged in to ministry opportunities where members could use their spiritual gifts.
+Usually, taking a spiritual gifts assessment during a new member class then meeting with a pastor to get plugged in to ministry opportunities where members could put their spiritual gifting to use.
+If your church doesn’t offer this, take one of the spiritual gifts assessments above and spend time in prayer asking God how you are called to use the different kinds of gifts given to you by the Holy Spirit.

 Meet with your pastor and ask for his advice on where you can serve the body of Christ to use your spiritual gifts.